push-based/user-flow/packages/cli/README.md

 # Quick Start

-In this quick start we can read about 2 common things, using the package in an existing project and using it in a fresh project.
+As the CLI needs a npm project to run in we explain 2 common things, using the package in an existing project and using it in a fresh project.
 Both ways require a node and npm project setup to install user-flow and folders to store the reports and test files.

 0. have node [v14.X.X](https://nodejs.org/en/download/) installed
 run `node -v` and `npm -v` to check it.

-## Set up and run user flows in an existing project
+## Set up and run user flows in an existing npm project

 In this chapter we will learn how to install and configure user flows, as well as create a first example test and see the resulting performance report.